na-na-hi/renget/archive/smgenlorePh2P2.md

    Timeskip of a few weeks / months, and we intro back in onto Tiamat and Merlin sat down next to each other atop a snowy mountain, as they quietly watch a small Norse village do it's thing before them.

-   *I meantioned a while before, but no, this isn't set in Assault - this is Fafnir's Mountain, which has featured in it's own map for his dedicated Adventure mode, years ago (as in, before the Lore event got going).
+   *I meantioned a while before, but no, this isn't set in Assault - this is Fafnir's Mountain, which featured in it's own map for his dedicated Adventure mode, years ago (as in, before the Lore event got going).
 While easy to pass off as a reach, the description aligns perfectly, the setting is clearly more polar / mountainous than Assault and overall it does feel like it was intended to be set here.*
-   *Ignore the Christmas decorations and Xing Tian under a beach umbrella... that.... uhhhhhh.... w-was the..... uhhh.. th-the event.*
+   *Ignore the Christmas wreath and Xing Tian under a beach umbrella... that.... uhhhhhh.... w-was the..... uhhh.. the... th-the Adventure event.*

 -> ![Mount Fafnir](https://files.catbox.moe/1zp2gh.jpg) <-

    Tiamat asks what Merlin's deal is, casually looking for any reason whatsoever to kill him.
 Merlin responds he's just as trustworthy as Morgana and that if Jormungandr gives them some answers on le cycles, they might be able to get a peace treaty out of Olorun and the wider Divine Realm - so instead of subverting Zeus and thus Gilgamesh thus the Anunnaki, just going over their heads entirely.
 Merlin isn't particularly self-serving, just self-interested - he's got his reasons for doing things, but prefers it when everyone benefits on top of himself.
 In this case, he only wishes to fix what his actions have unknowingly interfered with, in hopes that it doesn't impact his own plans in the future.
 Tiamat pokes him like a Rothschild pokes a President or a member of a Royal Family and reminds him they're not frens *(yet)*; unlike Poseidon *(who she became quite fond of, stemming from recent events)*.
-  Tiamat seems to find it quite darkly funny how Merlin manages to get away with saying 'kill-me-where-I-stand' words *(and that's the nature of their relationship)*, and then asks where the fuck Mungo's supposed to be.
+  Tiamat seems to find it quite darkly funny how Merlin is able to get away with saying 'kill-me-where-I-stand' words *(and that's the nature of their relationship)*, and then asks where the fuck Mungo's supposed to be.

-*Nice little bit I thought to lift from the source, for you* *\>Merlin rubbed his chest.*
+*Nice little bit I thought to lift from the source, for you;* *\>Merlin rubbed his chest.*
 *\>“Yes, well, one should know better than to trust the wisdom of monsters.”
 He hesitated.
 “Present company excluded, obviously.”*
 *\>“Obviously,” Tiamat said, in an amused growl.*